sampsyo/home/_drafts/flash.md

 The performance-sensitive, bulk routines stay in Rust, but we build bindings to a higher-level language for composing those routines into whole workflows.
 The result would look a lot like [PyTorch][]: it doesn't matter to ML engineers that Python isn't very fast because more than 99% of the time is spent in optimized kernel routines written in C++ and CUDA.

-Python is the natural choice for the "glue language" part of an Ousterhout dichotomy in the modern era.
+Python is the natural choice for the "glue language" part of an Ousterhout dichotomy in the modern era.[^tcl] So we started building Python bindings for FlatGFA using the excellent [PyO3][] project.
-(Sorry, [Tcl][].)
-So we started building Python bindings for FlatGFA using the excellent [PyO3][] project.
 We got [the basics][flatgfa-py-docs] working reasonably well---for example, try this to see it in action: